Now is the time to begin preparing spring food plots for the upcoming deer season!

 Competition from weeds and grasses is virtually eliminated by applying the herbicides Slay and Arrest, making for a very thick, lush food plot that the deer absolutely love!

-You can see how thick and lush the clover is in this spring food plot!
+You can see how thick and lush the white clover is in this food plot!

 Keep in mind that these soybeans should be planted after the last chance of frost for best results.
 You do have to fill out some paperwork and be approved to buy these seeds, but the process was very simple and all done online , so don’t let that scare you away.